codibre/js-tuple/libs/js-tuple/README.md

 - **Object Identity**: Objects are compared by reference, not deep equality
 - **Modern Environments**: Requires WeakRef support (Node.js 14.6+, modern browsers)

+## Advanced Usage

+For complex scenarios—such as custom traversal orders, subtree iteration, or post-order cleanup—js-tuple provides highly flexible traversal APIs for both `NestedMap` and `NestedSet`.
+You can choose between depth-first and breadth-first traversal, and between pre-order and post-order yielding, to match your algorithm's needs.

+- **NestedMap:** See [Advanced NestedMap.entries](./docs/nestedmap-entries-advanced.md) for details on traversal modes, yield order, edge cases, and performance considerations.
+- **NestedSet:** See [Advanced NestedSet](./docs/nestedset-advanced.md) for set-specific traversal, subtree operations, and advanced patterns.

+These guides cover:
+- How to use `basePath` for partial/subtree traversal
+- Differences between DFS/BFS and pre/post order
+- Edge cases (missing values, empty subtrees)
+- Performance and memory tradeoffs

+If you need to implement advanced algorithms, process hierarchical data, or optimize traversal, start with these docs!

 ## Browser Support

 - **Node.js**: 14.6.0+